-We are committed to research into advanced biofuels and their production from waste animal fats and other meat waste.
+We are committed to research into second generation biofuels and their production from non-food animal fat waste.

-The goal of the Super Biodiesel Project is to produce advanced biofuels through catalytic processes using waste fats from the leather tanning industry.
+The goal of the Life Superbiodiesel Project, recognized by the European Commission with the 'Key Innovator' seal through the 'Innovation Radar' initiative, is to produce second generation biofuels through catalytic processes using waste fats from the leather tanning industry.

 The project aims at a comprehensive recovery of meat waste: